Pashtuns

-Pashtuns (Note: /ˈpʌʃtʊnz/, /ˈpɑːʃtʊnz/, /ˈpæʃtuːnz/) (Pashto: پښتانه, Romanized: Pəx̌tānə́ (masc.); (Note: /ps/) پښتنې, Romanized: Pəx̌tané (fem.)
-(Note: /ps/)), also known as Pakhtuns, Pukhtoons, or Pathans, (Note: From पठान / (paṭhān)) are a nomadic, pastoral Iranic ethnic group primarily residing in southern and eastern Afghanistan and northwestern Pakistan.
-They were historically referred to as Afghans (Note: From افغان (Afğân) or αβγανο (Abgân)) first until 1923, and again in 1964, after the term's meaning had become a demonym for all citizens of Afghanistan, regardless of their ethnic group, creating an Afghan national identity.
+Pashtuns, (Note: /ˈpʌʃtʊnz/, /ˈpɑːʃtʊnz/, /ˈpæʃtuːnz/; پښتانه /ps/; پښتنې /prs/) also known as Pakhtuns and Pathans, (Note: From पठान/ (paṭhān)) are an ethnic group primarily residing in southern and eastern Afghanistan and northwestern Pakistan.
+They were historically also referred to as Afghans, (Note: From افغان (Afğân) or αβγανο (Abgân)) although the 1923 constitution of Afghanistan began the use of 'Afghans' as a demonym for all citizens of the Kingdom, regardless of their ethnic group, to create an Afghan national identity.

-The Pashtuns speak the Pashto language, which belongs to the Eastern Iranian branch of the Iranian language family, the Wanetsi language, mainly among Pashtuns of the Tareen tribe, and Ormuri among non-Pashtun Ormur people and Wazir Pashtuns.
+The Pashtuns speak the Pashto language, which belongs to the Eastern Iranian branch of the Iranian language family.
+The dialect of Wanetsi is spoken mainly among Pashtuns of the Tareen tribe in Pakistan, and Ormuri among non-Pashtun Ormur people and Wazir Pashtuns.
 Additionally, Dari serves as the second language of Pashtuns in Afghanistan, while those in Pakistan speak Urdu and English.
 In India, the majority of those of Pashtun descent have lost the ability to speak Pashto and instead speak Hindi and other regional languages, while those in Iran primarily speak Southern Pashto, and Persian as a second language.

-Pashtuns form the world's largest tribal society, comprising from 60–70 million people, and between 350–400 tribes with further having more sub-tribes, as well as a variety of origin theories.
-In 2021, Shahid Javed Burki estimated the total Pashtun population to be situated between 60 and 70 million, with 15 million in Afghanistan.
+Pashtuns form the world's largest tribal society, comprising from 60–70 million people, and between 350–400 tribes, plus more sub-tribes.
+There are a variety of origin theories for the peoples.
+In 2021, Shahid Javed Burki estimated the total Pashtun population to be between 60 and 70 million, with 15 million in Afghanistan.
 Others who accept the 15 million figure include British academic Tim Willasey-Wilsey as well as Abubakar Siddique, a journalist specializing in Afghan affairs.
-This figure is disputed due to the lack of an official census in Afghanistan since 1979 due to continuing conflicts there.
+This figure is disputed because there has been no official census in Afghanistan since 1979 due to ongoing conflicts there.

-They are the largest ethnic group in Afghanistan and the second-largest ethnic group in Pakistan, constituting around 42–47% of the total Afghan population and around 15.4% of the total Pakistani population In India, significant and historical communities of the Pashtun diaspora exist in the northern region of Rohilkhand, as well as in major Indian cities such as Delhi and Mumbai.
+They are the largest ethnic group in Afghanistan and the second-largest ethnic group in Pakistan, constituting around 37–47% of the total Afghan population and around 15.4% of the total Pakistani population In India, significant and historical communities of the Pashtun diaspora exist in the northern region of Rohilkhand, as well as in major Indian cities such as Delhi and Mumbai.